 Everyday more and more video is being digitized and made available through various information systems and/or the World Wide Web.
 As a result, demands for video resources have increased significantly and such querying is becoming more prevalent in everyday information seeking [4].
-Spink et al. (2001) observed this by examining Excite query logs over the span of 3 years (1997 to 1999) and found that searches for video content actually doubled.
+Spink et al. (2001) observed this by examining Excite query logs over the span of 3 years and found that searches for video content actually doubled.
 For these reasons, along with other similar findings, there suggests a growing importance in the exploration of problems and questions surrounding video retrieval; thus, there is a need for members of the research community to collaborate and learn from one another through professional and academic forums (such as TREC).

 In order to participate in the 2003 Text REtrieval Conference's (TREC) video workshop (TRECVID-2003), several researchers from the Laboratory for Applied Informatics Research (LAIR) at Indiana University, Bloomington developed a video retrieval system named ViewFinder.
-This is the second consecutive year that results from ViewFinder have been entered in TRECVID; however, numerous modifications had to be made from last year's system in order to conform to this year's participation requirements.
-Factors that significantly contributed to this year's system and experimental adjustments include an entirely new video and image dataset, automatic speech recognition (ASR) and closed-caption (CC) outputs (provided by the workshop), and stricter task definitions.
+This is the second consecutive year that results from ViewFinder have been entered into TRECVID; however, numerous modifications had to be made from the 2002 system in order to conform to some of the new participation requirements.
+Factors that significantly contributed to this year's system and experimental adjustments include an entirely new video and image dataset, automatic speech recognition (ASR) and closedcaption (CC) outputs (provided by the workshop), and stricter task definitions.